Generic Name: azelastine (a-ZEL-as-teen)

 Treating itchy eyes caused by allergies.

-Azelastine drops is an antihistamine eye drop.
+Azelastine drops are an antihistamine eye drop.
 It works by preventing the release of histamine and reduces the symptoms of an allergic reaction in the eye.

 Do NOT use azelastine drops if: